vitorgitlima/sre-resilience/README-Bulkhead.md

 ![Alt text](./docs/bulkhead_example.png "Bulkhead pattern")

 To implement this pattern, we use resilience4j.
-More information can be found at [Resilience4j Retry Documentation](https://resilience4j.readme.io/docs/bulkhead) :link:
+More information can be found at [Resilience4j Bulkhead Documentation](https://resilience4j.readme.io/docs/bulkhead) :link:

 ## Implementation